A Message From Coach Hatchell

 Hatchell’s husband, Sammy, is also a basketball coach.
 Formerly the all-time winningest coach at Meredith College in Raleigh, Sammy is currently the associate head coach of the Shaw University women’s team that won the 2012 Division II national title.
 Fittingly, the couple met at a summer league basketball game and attended a basketball clinic on their first date.
 They married two years later, in 1979.
 Sammy helps run the North Carolina basketball camps each summer.

-The Hatchells have a 24-year-old son, Van, a former all-state and Carolina men’s basketball player who is a recent graduate of UNC.
+The Hatchells have a son, Van, a former all-state and Carolina men’s basketball player who is a graduate of UNC.